duang3457/Custom_gdwg/README.md

       Your adherence to good C++ best practices as shown in lectures and as documented on the coure website.
       This is based on how well you use modern C++ methodologies taught in this course as opposed to using backwards-compatible C methods.
-      This section will also include marks for how well you follow general best porgramming practices, including maintaining small functions, reducing nesting in loops, having meaningful variable names, etc.
+      This section will also include marks for how well you follow general best programming practices, including maintaining small functions, reducing nesting in loops, having meaningful variable names, etc.
       You may also receive a penalty for this section if your code is not formatted perfectly according to the clang-format config file in your repo.